sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 }
 ~~~

-Read the documentation on how to setup your budget file.
+[Read the documentation](/documentation/sitespeed.io/performance-budget/) on how to setup your budget file.

 ## Upgrading Browsertime
 There are a couple of breaking changes introduce in 4.0.
+This only matters if you run Browsertime as a standalone tool (without using sitespeed.io).

 1. New structure of the result JSON.
 In 4.0 we introduce the ability to test multiple pages.
 That means that instead of returning one result object, we return an array.
 In 3.x the result looks like this:
 ~~~json